ytakefuji/openai/README.md

 <b>
 I made a new pangram sentence with my program:

-flysch vend aka job tux pig mr qwz ==> Mr. Flysch, aka tux, pig vend QWZ job.
+flysch vend aka job tux pig mr qwz ==> QWZ: Mr. Flysch, aka tux, pig vend job.
 </b>

 2. Design a 3-input 3-output combination logic circuit that negates the 3 input signals.
 Any number of AND and OR gates can be used, but only two NOT gates are allowed.